A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Proposed surrogate Model

-We introduce the epistemic-uncertainty-penalized reward evaluation function that can avoid giving over-estimated rewards to OoD inputs during the learning/searching for the optimal control policy.
-Notably, over-estimated rewarding for OoD inputs occurs largely due to over-confident predictions are made by the approximate dynamics model when the optimization algorithm is exploring the regions with high epistemic uncertainty, i.e., regions of the industrial process dynamics that are not sufficiently reflected in the historical data.
-According to previous studies \cite{lakshminarayanan2017simple,choi2018waic}, deep generative ensembles will generate predictions with higher uncertainty on OoD inputs and the predictions made by different models within an ensemble are likely to be diverged.
-Utilizing the above features, MOPO \cite{yu2020mopo} proposes to penalize rewards evaluated with higher predictive uncertainty of the deep ensembles, MOReL \cite{kidambi2020morel} proposes to penalize rewards when a large discrepancy between the predicted distributions of the models within the ensemble is observed.
-However, we find both methods have defects when applying on industrial processes.
+We then introduce the uncertainty-aware reward penalization component for avoiding giving over-estimated rewards to OoD inputs during the optimization process.
+Notably, over-estimated rewarding for OoD inputs occurs largely due to over-confident predictions are made by the surrogate model when the optimization algorithm is exploring the regions with high epistemic uncertainty.
+According to previous studies \cite{lakshminarayanan2017simple}, deep ensembles will generate predictions with higher uncertainty on OoD inputs because the predictions made by different models within an ensemble are likely to be diverged.
+Utilizing this observation, existing works propose to use either the amount of predictive uncertainty \cite{yu2020mopo} or the discrepancy between the predicted distributions \cite{kidambi2020morel} of deep ensembles to penalize rewards for avoiding assigning over-estimated rewards to OoD inputs.
+However, we find both methods have defects when applied in industrial control problems.
 On one hand, penalizing rewards with higher predictive uncertainty may lead to over-conservative policies because non-OoD inputs with inherently high aleatoric uncertainty will be incorrectly penalized.
 On the other hand, we observe that discrepancy between the predicted distribution of the models is not monotonically increasing when the input sample is more likely to be an outlier.
 In fact, we find that the discrepancy starts to decrease at some point where the input sample is sufficiently far away from the historical data distribution (see evidence from figure~\ref{fig:dim_vs_disc}).
+Our conjecture is that when the level of epistemic uncertainty is excessively high, it poses challenges in achieving diversity within an ensemble where each member exhibits high level of uncertainty.
+This finding is also consistent with the recent argument that deep ensemble diversity does not necessarily indicates epistemic uncertainty as discussed in \cite{xia2022usefulness,abe2022deep} .
 As a result, only penalizing rewards based on the discrepancy between predicted distributions cannot avoid giving over-estimated rewards to OoD inputs which are sufficiently far away from the historical data distribution.